 A graduate of the MA in Theatre and Drama Studies at NUIG, John has facilitated workshops, taught and instructed for Galway Actors Workshop, NUIG Dramsoc, Stage School Ireland, Colombo University of Visual & Performing Arts, Sri Lanka and National University of Ireland Galway.
 He was a co- founder of Playspace Galway and Playspace Sligo.
 John’s work is founded on the importance of presence in performance and often highlights and questions the use of digital technology in theatre.
 John also presents a weekly internet radio show from Galway.

-John will be teaching The Next Stage: The Body is Present & The Heart is at Play this term.
+John will be teaching Play Performance this term.

-Maria will be teaching Scene Study this term.
+Maria will be teaching the first round of Acting 201 this term.

 Órla Mc Govern teaches & performs Theatre, and Storytelling around the world.
 She facilitates with Festivals, Arts Orgs. and Corporate Clients include: Finland International Improv Festival, BIG IF Barcelona, Improv Fest Ireland, Comedy Dublin, Brigit’s Garden Galway, NUI Dramsoc, Storytellers of Ireland, No Drama, Blue Teapot, Macnas Galway, Theatre de L’Oigion, Strasbourg, The Brainerd Foundation, Cúirt Internationl Festival of Literature, Belfast Improv Fest, Impro Romania, The Irish Festival of Oulu, Finland, Culture Night, Tulca & Listowel Writers’ Week.